Versions of a Ghost Hunt

 The Memory Wavers

 Now, we have a promising alternate chronicle of the ghost hunt, one that clashes with Doyle’s slightly wavering memories of the investigation.
-I went searching through the annals of the SPR.
-A section of an article titled “Poltergeists” (1896-97), by Podmore, is the closest I could find to Doyle’s account in terms of 1) the date, 2) the haunted family, and 3) the manifestations.
-Podmore details eleven cases of poltergeists that had been investigated by SPR members.
-Case IX comes closest to the one he shared with Doyle, though he doesn’t mention the author.
-He also locates the haunted site in “a provincial town” instead of specifying Charmouth.
+I went searching through the annals of the Society.
+The Proceedings dated 1896-97 includes Podmore’s article titled “Poltergeists.”
+He details eleven cases fitting that heading, all of which had been investigated by Society members.
+In terms of 1) the date, 2) the haunted family, and 3) the manifestations, Case IX (see pages 101-103) comes closest to the one he shared with Doyle, though he doesn’t mention the famous author.
+Instead of specifying Charmouth, Podmore identifies the haunted site only as “a provincial town.”
 However, the investigation occurred in 1894, and it involved “a widow lady, Mrs. D., and her two children — a girl of about twenty, C.D., and a boy of 15, E.D.”
 Are these the “elderly mother,” “grown-up son,” and “married daughter” who Doyle mentions?

 An Even Differenter Version!